djhaskin987/degasolv/docs/command-reference.rst

 Normally, when the `output-format`_ key is specified, such as to cause Degasolv to emit JSON or EDN, this only happens if the command runs successfully.
-If querying thre repo was unsuccessful, an error message is printed to standard error and the program exits with non-zero return code.
-If ``error-format`` is specified, then any error information will be printed in the form of whatever `output-format`_ specifies to standard output, while still maintaining the same exit code.
+If querying the repo was unsuccessful, an error message is printed to standard error and the program exits with non-zero return code.
+If ``error-format`` is enabled, then any error information will be printed in the form of whatever `output-format`_ specifies to standard output, while still maintaining the same exit code.